Best Online Craps Casinos

 Craps is fast, fun and social.
 Check out our list of recommended sites to start playing online casino dealer craps today.

 Craps is a simple game where you bet on the result of two dice.
 Depending on the result of the roll, the game follows a particular pattern.
 There are lots of different bets you can place on each roll.

 In purely mathematical terms the best craps bet is the odds bet, which is paid out at its true odds with no house edge.

 How do you place an odds bet in craps?

 The odds bet can be placed immediately after the Come Out Roll, once a Point Number has been established.
 You need to place your chips behind your initial bet before the next roll, and you win if the Point Number is rolled before a 7.

-No. The result of Craps depends on rolling dice so it’s impossible to either rig or predict in advance.
-In live dealer craps, physical dice are rolled by a machine.
+No. The result of Craps depends on rolling dice so it’s impossible to either rig or predicts in advance.
+In online casino dealer craps, physical dice are rolled by a machine.